Best Backpacking Sleeping Bags 2026

 View The Feathered Friends Egret

-The women's Egret is available in 5’3” and 5’9” lengths.
-While most brands offer a 5'6" option and a 6" option, we applaud Feathered Friends for offering more lengths to accurately reflect the type of users who want this bag.
+• The women's Egret is available in 5’3” and 5’9” lengths.
+While most brands offer a 5'6" option and a 6" option, we applaud Feathered Friends for offering more lengths to accurately reflect the height of women who want this bag.

 Feathered Friends is among the only bags we considered that offers the 5’9” length, allowing outdoor enthusiasts at that height access to a better warmth-to-weight ratio than found in other bags.